amrtlt95/instashopDashboard/README.md

-# Instashop Assortment Merchandiser Automation
+#Assortment Merchandiser Automation

-This project automates various tasks related to the assortment merchandiser role in Instashop.
-Certain sensitive information has been excluded from the project to safeguard Instashop data.
+This project automates various tasks related to the assortment merchandiser role.
+Certain sensitive information has been excluded from the project to safeguard dashboard data.

 ## Files Included